onera/Cassiopee/Cassiopee/Converter/doc/source/Converter.rst

     .. literalinclude:: ../build/Examples/Converter/initVarsByEq.py

-    .. note:: When initializing variables using string formulas, functions correspond to the numpy library.
+    .. note:: When initializing variables using string formulas, function names must match the names of the numpy library.

     * `Init a variable to a constant value (pyTree) <Examples/Converter/initVarsPT.py>`_: